tooward/sidekick/extension/readme.md

 # TODOs
 - Need to trigger on [active tab](https://developer.chrome.com/docs/extensions/mv3/manifest/activeTab/).
 Currently fires for whatever last loaded tab was vs. the one viewing.
-- Implement react for better UI.
+- Implement react for better UI?
 Good [article](https://medium.com/@ramez.aijaz/build-simple-chrome-extension-from-scratch-using-react-bootstrap-babel-and-webpack-374f97bdafde) that creates simple react based extension.
 - Add login with Firebase
 - Refactor code per [this](https://dev.to/paulasantamaria/chrome-extensions-reusing-code-3f1g) article.
+- Function needs to import the ES6 modules from the extension.
+Currently it is not able to find the modules.
+Need to figure out how to do this.

 ## Summary